-The ADC10 will continue the conversion process and will generate an interrupt following a conversion if AIEN is set.
-If the ADC10 is not required to bring the MCU out of wait mode, ensure that the ADC10 is not in continuous conversion mode by clearing ADCO in the ADC10 status and control register before executing the WAIT instruction.
-In single conversion mode the ADC10 automatically enters a low-power state when the conversion is complete.
-It is not necessary to set the channel select bits (ADCH[4:0]) to all 1s to enter a low power state.
+The ADC10 will continue the conversion process and will generate an interrupt request following a conversion if AIEN is set.
+If the ADC10 is not required in wait mode, power down the ADC by setting the channel select bits (ADCH[4:0]) to all 1s to enter a low power state before executing the WAIT instruction.

 If ACLKEN is clear, executing a STOP instruction will abort the current conversion and place the ADC10 in a low-power state.
-Upon return from stop mode, a write to ADCSC is required to resume conversions, and the result stored in ADRH and ADRL will represent the last completed conversion until the new conversion completes.
+Upon return from stop mode, a write to ADSCR is required to resume conversions, and the result stored in ADRH and ADRL will represent the last completed conversion until the new conversion completes.